-Turning AI into understandable enterprise experiences.
+Turning Agents into enterprise workflows.

-Designing AI interactions that help users investigate, summarize, question, refine, and act on cyber risk intelligence with clearer evidence and safer next steps.
+Currently, designing new features and products that help users investigate, summarize, question, refine, and act on cyber risk intelligence with clearer evidence and safer next steps.

 Designing AI-powered cybersecurity experiences for enterprise teams, connecting ratings transparency, risk prioritization, explainability, workflows, and platform execution.